 Newbattle High School in its present incarnation in Easthouses opened in 1969 - the same year

-that Easthouses Mine closed, Newbattle Swimming Pool opened, and the railway line closed.
+that Easthouses Mine closed, Newbattle Swimming Pool opened, and the original railway line closed.
 It

 continued to serve the communities of Mayfield, Easthouses and Newtongrange until enlargement in 1994, when